 Design strategies to protect and promote brain and nervous system health.

-Evaluate the physical, mental, and social benefits of physical activity.

-Develop practical solutions for removing barriers to physical activity and healthy food choices.

-Identify strategies to increase water intake.
+Identify and promote resources for help and assistance with disordered eating.

+Create strategies to promote food safety at home.

-Create a plan to make healthy food choices, including choosing fruits and vegetables, in a variety of settings.
+Create a plan to make healthy food choices, including choosing fruits and vegetables and increasing water and healthy beverage choices in a variety of settings.

-Encourage family and peers to choose healthy foods.
+Develop factual advertising to help family and peers evaluate healthy food and beverage choices.

+Create Specific, Measurable, Attainable, Relevant and Timely (S.M.A.R.T.) goals to get optimal sleep to promote cognitive performance and academic success.

-Develop a strategy to prevent diabetes, heart disease, stroke, and other chronic diseases and conditions.
+Design a plan of action with short- and long-term goals to prevent diabetes, heart disease, stroke, cancer, obesity, and other chronic diseases and conditions.

-Develop guidelines for using social networks.
+Develop and promote guidelines for using social media.

+Design persuasive advertising to eliminate drug use.

+Create a campaign that emphasizes the importance of prevention and early identification of drug use disorder.

-Create a media campaign for the use of refusal and negotiation skills to avoid risky situations.
+Analyze a variety of situations to determine when to use refusal and negotiation skills to avoid risk.

-Identify ways for students to develop relationships that are positive, promote wellness, and prevent gang involvement.
+Describe ways for students to develop relationships that are positive, promote wellness, and prevent weapon use, physical violence, and gang involvement.

-Describe healthy ways to handle the emotional, psychological, and physical consequences of stress.

-Design a management plan to reduce stress.
+Practice and promote stress-management skills.

+Develop a personal action plan during an emergency situation for a variety of locations outside of school (e.g., shopping areas, recreation areas).

+Develop appropriate personal guidelines for online gaming and social media use.

-Justify and encourage safe, respectful, and responsible relationships.
+Ability to develop safe, respectful, and responsible relationships.

-Identify resources for helping someone who is exhibiting self-harming behaviors.
+Identify and recognize family, school, and community resources for helping oneself and others with mental health needs.

+Explain the effects of stigma on accessing help and assistance for mental illnesses and emotional challenges.

-Create strategies for helping others prevent or get help with bullying.
+Recommend strategies to prevent, safely defend oneself and others, or get help with bullying.

+Promote the availability of school and community mental health resources.

-Analyze opportunities for community service.
+Analyze opportunities for community service and advocacy for policies that promote environmental health.

-Create environmental design solutions that promote physical and psychological health.
+Create environmental design solutions that promote physical and mental health.

 Grade Nine

-Students in grade nine integrate a variety of health concepts, skills, and behaviors to plan for their personal, lifelong health goals.
-These include awareness and consequences of risky behaviors, disease prevention, overall wellness, and identification of community health resources.
+Students in grade nine integrate a variety of health concepts, skills, and behaviors to plan for their personal, lifelong health goals (self-management and responsible decision making).
+These include awareness and consequences of risky behaviors, disease prevention, overall wellness, and identification of community health resources (social awareness and responsible decision making).
 Students demonstrate competence in their knowledge and skills.
-They see themselves as having an active role in creating a healthy lifestyle for themselves, for their families, and for the community.
+They see themselves as having an active role in creating a healthy lifestyle for themselves, for their families, and for the community (relationship skills and responsible decision making).

 Essential Health Concepts